 Types of Ground Cherries

-Ground cherries are a member of the of the Physalis genus, which also includes other plants with a distinctive paper husk such as Chinese paper lanterns and tomatillos.
+Ground cherries are a member of the Physalis genus, which also includes other plants with a distinctive paper husk such as Chinese paper lanterns and tomatillos.
 Ground cherries are in the nightshade family, which includes tomatoes.
 Though some varieties go by the name “cape gooseberries,” they’re not actually related to gooseberries.

 Strawberry Ground Cherry (Physalis pruinosa)